Have you ever seen a cat's eyes at night?

 Well, humans don't have a tapetum in their eyes that cause this light reflection allowing enhanced vision in the dark.
 But, we do have technology!

-Here, we will compare night vision vs thermal and get into what NV devices can offer and how thermal imaging has recently entered the field as a viable competitor.
+Here, we will compare night vision vs thermal and get into what the best night-vision scopes can offer and how thermal imaging has recently entered the field as a viable competitor.
 Let us help you to see the light!

 What is Night Vision?